If you have used Mac for a long time, you’d have encountered a common problem – a lack of free disk space.

 The APFS Snapshot Feature is Buggy.
 When you make TimeMachine backups or snapshots, it gets stored in your storage drive.
 Neither Finder nor ‘About This Mac’ can identify this and just label the snapshot with the System category, making it massive and prone to issues.

 The In-built Storage Management is Ineffective.
 In case you didn’t know, macOS has an in-built storage management module.
 This should show you the files and folders taking up more storage space.
 However, it’s ineffective if you want to know the potential of free space in the device.
 You cannot deal with deep system files either.

 macOS System Requires More Space.
 Compared to Windows or Linux, the macOS system needs more space for the core files.
 When you install a number of apps, this becomes insane.
 So, at the end of the day, you would want to know where free space is possible and clear things up.

-These are just some of the reasons why you should use a disk analyzer for Mac.
+These are just some of the most common reasons you should use a disk analyzer for Mac.
 Just like other apps, there are many macOS disk analyzers as well.
 So, choosing one would be tough.
 But, don’t worry, we’ve got it covered for you.

-We had prioritized our criteria while choosing the best Mac disk analyzer tool from the big lot.
+We had prioritized our criteria while choosing a good space analyzer tool from the big lot.

 Performance is, undoubtedly, the first concern.
 We needed a tool that can go deep into your Mac and find out what can be deleted.
 This requires some serious algorithms and power from the developing part.
 We’re not looking for any kind of gimmicks.